 The requirements are classified according to the diagram below.
-This has been done to assist the various departments of the Universities of Technology in presenting the evidence needed by the assessment teams in an efficient manner.
-The documentation requested should be available from the submissions to SAQA for registration of existing qualifications and records used in managing the programme.
+This has been done to assist the various departments of the Engineering Technology Programmes Education Provider in presenting the evidence needed by the accreditation teams in an efficient manner.
+The documentation requested should be available from the submissions to SAQA/CHE/Department of Higher Education and Training for registration of existing qualifications and records used in managing the programme.